From heavy metal via Turkish tradition to an idiom all of his own

 The sound of this seemingly simple reed flute is completely determined by breathing and resonance, something that fascinated Cengis immediately on account of his background in sound design.
 In the idiosyncratic musical idiom that Arslanpay has developed since then, the Turkish tradition has formed a rich source of inspiration, but certainly not a straitjacket.
 ‘Culture is fluid,’ he comments.
 ‘People who stick to traditions often have no idea what they are actually preserving.
 It’s usually an illusion they are clinging onto, something that never existed in the first place.
 For me, tradition has a right to exist only if it is constantly reinterpreted in the present.’

-Get to know Cengiz by checking out his Music Meeting Concert, his Music Meeting Talks interview about his special instrument and his music and by reading the article 'Tradition calls for contemporary interpretation.'
+Cengiz Aslanpay performed at the small-scaled festivaledition of Music Meeting in 2021.
+Get to know him by checking out his Music Meeting Concert, his Music Meeting Talks interview about his special instrument and his music and by reading the article 'Tradition calls for contemporary interpretation.'